 After putting away our unifix cubes, I was eager to pull out our first number bond activity: bubble bonds!
 It’s a fun way to investigate how parts work together to make the whole.

-The class unanimously agreed I needed two more to make five so I added two yellow playdough balls to the 2nd bubble and wrote 2 in the box below it.
+The class unanimously agreed that I needed two more to make five.
+So, I added two yellow playdough balls to the 2nd bubble and wrote “2” in the box below it.

 The kids eagerly worked in pairs and investigated the different number bonds that could be made for each number.

 The partners continued solving bubble bonds until they had worked through all of the number cards in their set.